yellowmessenger/documentation/docs/updates/overview.md

 #### 6.1 Wait music for APIs

-Previously without Wait Music, there was dead silence on the call while API was executed resulting in a sub-optimal conversational experience.
+Previously, without **Wait Music**, there was silence on the call while API was executed resulting in a sub-optimal conversational experience.

 ![](https://i.imgur.com/eCsR3Cy.jpg)

 Currently, if the Wait Music is configured for high latency API calls, it allows Voice Bot developers to play music on the call while waiting for the API response.
-Once the API call is completed, the wait music is stopped and the further steps (nodes) start executing.
+After the API call is completed, the wait music is stopped and the further steps (nodes) are executed.